 A couple buys an antique camera from another planet that they realize takes photos one hour into the future.

-Ixan examined the foreign “L” shaped purple device.
-The bottom had a slot to insert something, what that was, Ixan had no clue, other than it had to be thin.
+Ixan examined the foreign boxy “L” shaped gray device.
+The bottom had a slot to insert something, and what that was, Ixan had no clue, other than it had to be thin.
 On the front was a circle that seemed like an old-fashioned lens, and the top had a tiny red button on the right corner.
-There was a worn black leather strap attached to it.
-From the looks it, the gadget was small and light enough to hold, but it had an antique quality to it, and Ixan didn’t want to invoke the wrath of the kind shopkeeper.
+There was a worn, brown leather strap attached to carry the device.
+Ixan stopped himself from putting the strap around himself as the gadget had a delicate quality to it with its lightweight, and Ixan didn’t want to invoke the wrath of the kind shopkeeper.

 “Hey, Adriyel,” Ixan called out in a hushed tone to his girlfriend.
 “Come, look at this thing.”